jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

 2. Since `pascal` recurses the entire triangle every time it computes a value, the procedure winds up doing a bunch of redundant work

-What if we used an iterative process to improve on both of these weaknesses?
+Luckily, an iterative process can help improve on both of these weaknesses.

 ## Iterative Pascal